run2bizdocs/docs-1/en-us/docs/faq.md

         NOMEATIVIDADE
         DATAHORACARGA

-    This information is fed through the citsmart batch processing routine, running the Rhino scripts as the DBMS.
+    This information is fed through the CITSmart batch processing routine, running the Rhino scripts as the DBMS.

     **Scripts available for:**